LvChengbin/jaunty/README.md

 - **init** | `Function`

     While initializing a package, the `init` method would be called before the status of the package changes to `LOADING`.
-    You can load resources of the package inside of `init` method and all the resources you had appeneded inside of init would be seemed as the resources of the package, and the package's status would change to `READY` till its resources loaded.
+    You can load resources of the package inside of `init` method and all the resources you had appeneded inside of init would be thought of as the resources of the package, and the package's status would change to `READY` till its resources loaded.
 For example:

     ~~~js
     new J.Package( {